-This hearty Tuscan bean soup is perfect for lunch or filling enough for dinner, with kale, kidney beans, carrots and a bit of sausage.
+This hearty bean and sausage soup is perfect for lunch or filling enough for dinner, with kale, kidney beans, carrots and a bit of sausage.

 I'm so glad it's soup season again.
 I could live on soup and honestly, in the Fall and Winter months, I practically do.
 I love it for dinner, with a great loaf of bread and left-overs are perfect for lunches.